 Reporting Employees who fail to report may be subject to corrective action, up to and including termination of employment, under USU Policy 311: Setting Expectations and Managing Performance, if they are a non-faculty staff member, or USU Policy 407: Academic Due Process – Sanctions and Hearing Procedures, if they are a faculty member.

 2.2 Designated Confidential Resources

 Designated Confidential Resources are responsible for providing confidential advocacy and other professional services to the Disclosing Party.
-This includes the University’s professional counselors, non-professional counselors, and Sexual Assault and Anti-Violence Information Office (SAAVI) advocates.
+This includes the University’s medical professionals and medical staff, professional counselors, non-professional counselors, and Sexual Assault and Anti- Violence Information Office (SAAVI) advocates.

 Designated Confidential Resources provide critical support services to the Disclosing Party in a confidential and professional setting.
 Individuals who wish to seek support following an incident of Sexual Misconduct may generally, with a few exceptions as described below, disclose information to Designated Confidential Resources and the disclosure will remain confidential (i.e., it will not be reported to the University’s Title IX Coordinator or result in an Office of Equity response).

 The scope of confidentiality exists only in relation to the University.
 Designated Confidential Resources will explain the scope of confidentiality to any Disclosing Party.
 All non-professional counselors must explain to a Disclosing Party that their notes and information are not privileged and therefore may be discoverable in any legal action.